 The Fund has classified its investments in equity securities at fair value through profit or loss.
-Gains or losses arising from subsequent changes in fair value and on sale of financial assets at fair value through profit or loss are recognized in the statement of profit or loss.
+Gains or losses arising from subsequent changes in fair value and on sale of financial assets at fair value through profit or loss are recognized in profit or loss.